 (2) Subsection (1) is subject to sections 89 to 91.

+[Section 88 amended by No. 22 of 2013 s.
+30.]

 89. Power to take identifying particulars exercisable once only

 The power to take identifying particulars under section 88 cannot be exercised more than once in respect of the same interim control order or control order, and for the purposes of this section an interim control order and a control order confirming that interim control order are to be treated as the same order.